JoannickGardize/SharkECS/README.md

 - **Entity**: entities are simple integer id, representing something made of components.
 Entity creation, deletion, and mutation operations are made via the [EntityManager](https://github.com/JoannickGardize/SharkECS/blob/main/src/main/java/com/sharkecs/EntityManager.java).
 Note that entity ids are not unique other time.
 - **Component**: Components are pure data holders representing an aspect of entities (position, body, health, sprite...).
 Components are accessed via [ComponentMappers](https://github.com/JoannickGardize/SharkECS/blob/main/src/main/java/com/sharkecs/ComponentMapper.java).
 - **Archetype**: an [Archetype](https://github.com/JoannickGardize/SharkECS/blob/main/src/main/java/com/sharkecs/Archetype.java) is a declaration of component composition used to create entities at runtime.
-- **Transmutation**: a [Transmutation](https://github.com/JoannickGardize/SharkECS/blob/main/src/main/java/com/sharkecs/Transmutation.java) is the declaration of a possible mutation operation from an Archetype to another.
+- **Transmutation**: a [Transmutation](https://github.com/JoannickGardize/SharkECS/blob/main/src/main/java/com/sharkecs/Transmutation.java) is the declaration of a possible mutation operation from an Archetype to another at runtime.
 - **Aspect:** [Aspects](https://github.com/JoannickGardize/SharkECS/blob/main/src/main/java/com/sharkecs/aspect/Aspect.java) represents a group of possible entity composition (of component), Aspect declaration is made via annotation on classes implementing [Subscriber](https://github.com/JoannickGardize/SharkECS/blob/main/src/main/java/com/sharkecs/Subscriber.java).
 - **Subscription**: a maintained collection of entity, generally of a given aspect.
 A subscription can be listened to get notified of insertion, removal, and mutation.
 - **Subscriber**: a class interested to subscribe to a subscription (generally of a given aspect, via it's class annotation declaration).
 [SubscriberAdapter](https://github.com/JoannickGardize/SharkECS/blob/main/src/main/java/com/sharkecs/SubscriberAdapter.java) is a convenient base for this kind of class.
 Typical systems will subscribe to a subscription and iterate over its entities during processing.